goc9000/baon/doc/Full Language Reference and Tutorial.md

 - Any number of optional matches can be present in a rule, and their backtracking behavior is the same as for the alternatives match.

+### Repeated Matches

+Adding the `+` character after a match will change its operation so that it is **repeated** until the incoming text no longer fits the pattern, after which processing will continue with the next match.
+For instance, whereas `%d 'Go'` matches:

+- `1 Go` (a single word followed by 'Go')

+But not:

+- `1 2 3 Go`

+By applying `+` to `%d` we get `%d+ 'Go'` which can match:

+- `1 Go`
+- `1 2 3 Go`,
+- `6 0 3 1 Go`, and in general any amount of numbers followed by a 'Go'.

+Notes:
+- The pattern has to fit at least once for the match to be successful.
+If it doesn't fit even once, the usual semantics of a failed match apply (i.e. the containing sequence also fails etc.).
+There is an alternative operator, `*`, which works the same except zero repetitions are allowed.
+In fact, you can think of `*` as a cross between `+` and `?`.
+  - As a technical note, the symbols for `?`, `+` and `*` were not chosen arbitrarily, they are very similar in form and function to the same operators as found in [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
+- As for the optional match, the match and `+` together also form a single match-like entity to which actions can be applied.
+The significance of the actions is as follows:
+  - The actions on the original match apply to the matched text on every repetition
+  - The actions on the overall match apply to the entire text that was covered by all the repetitions, after it has been transformed by the attached actions.

+  For example, if we apply the match `%d->parens+->braces 'Go'` to the text `1 2 3 Go`, the result will be:

+  `[(1) (2) (3)] Go`

+  i.e. the `->parens` action was applied on every repetition, as if the match had been `%d->parens %d->parens %d->parens`, whereas the `->braces` action was applied on the entire matched and transformed text `_(1)_(2)_(3)`.
+- BAON will *backtrack* on repeat matches just like it does on optional matches.
+This means that, initially, BAON will repeat the match as many times as possible (until the text no longer fits).
+If there is a failure in the matches after the repeated match, instead of giving up, BAON will return to the repeated match and do one less repetition, in the hopes that this will allow the remaining text (which now also includes the part that would have been consumed by the last repetition) to fit the pattern of the remaining matches.
+This continues with fewer and fewer repetitions, until either the overall match succeeds, or we go down to 0 repetitions, in which case BAON finally gives up.

+  This behavior is what allows a pattern like `%d+ %d 'Go'` to also fit `1 2 3 Go`.
+BAON will go through the following steps:

+  - First, it will allow the first `%d+` to go as far as possible.
+It will match and consume the initial `1 2 3`.
+  - BAON now has to match the second `%d` against the remaining `Go`, which fails
+  - It then backtracks to the first `%d+` and does one less repetition so that it only consumes `1 2`
+  - Then, the second `%d` successfully matches against the `3`
+  - Finally, the `'Go'` matches with the remaining `Go` and the overall process succeeds.

 ---

 REWRITING POINT HERE